On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids

-\begin{proof} The rewriting system $(A,\rel{R})$ is noetherian because every rewriting rule either decreases the number of non-$c$ symbols or decreases the number of symbols $b$ to the left of symbols $a$.
-To see that it is confluent, notice that the only overlaps are those between the left-hand side of $cbca \imreduces cacb$ and the left-hand side of a rule of the form $caxy \imreduces cacy$, where $x,y \in \{a,b\}$.
-However, we have
+\begin{proof} The rewriting system $(A,\rel{R})$ is noetherian because every rewriting rule either decreases the number of non-$c$ symbols, or it stays the same and decreases the number of symbols $b$ to the left of symbols $a$.
+To see that it is confluent, notice that the only overlaps are those between the left-hand side of $cbca \imreduces cacb$ and the left-hand side of a rule of the form $cayz \imreduces cacz$, where $y,z \in \{a,b\}$.
+However, they resolve since we have